chd0043/Machina-ABB-Driver/README.md

 __Machina is in early stage of development.__ You are using this software at your own risk, no warranties are provided herewith, and unexpected results/bugs may arise during its use.
 Always test and simulate your applications thoroughly before running them on a real device.
 The author/s shall not be liable for any injuries, damages or losses consequence of using this software in any way whatsoever.

+## Quick Start

+### Requirements

+You will need a:
+- Real or virtual ABB six-axis robot arm with an IRC5 controller.
+- The robot needs the `616-1: PC Interface` option.
+- Optionally, you may want to also have the `623-1: Multitasking` option for better performance via multithreading.

+### Robot Setup
+_(This section needs improvement, would you like to contribute?)_

+This project contains two versions of the server, `SingleTask` and `MultiTask`, based on availability of `623-1: Multitasking`.
+Use this guide as a reference on how to install them: https://github.com/robotics/open_abb/wiki/Configuring-an-ABB-Robot-for-OAD

+### Client Setup

+Connection to the server can be established via any client that supports TCP/IP socketing, adhering to the API format.
+There are some samples in the folders written in `node.js`.

+You may want to check our sibling projects that use this protocols at their core: https://github.com/RobotExMachina/Machina

 ## API

 Socket messages to the server must be sent as ASCII strings, following this protocol: